makyo/writing/work/the-fool/the-fool.md

 I look harder.
 The bottom of the boat is pitch dark.
 "I can't tell, but no one seems in a rush to get them out, anyway."

 This gets a chuckle.
 "No, no they don't.
-Maybe they're plugging the holes in the boat."
+Maybe they're plugging the holes in the boat.
+Maybe it's best to leave them in."

 Nodding, I keep looking at the card.
 There are lines to draw the attention.
 The swords, the boat, the pole of the oarsman, the horizon, the water...the water.
 "The front of the boat, where the swords are, isn't sinking.
 The people still weigh something, though.
 Look, the back of the boat's low in the water."